 In addition to contemporary music, Ropac actively performs opera and early music.
+As the alto section leader and soloist at St. Peter’s Lutheran Church in Manhattan, she frequently performs early music with period orchestra, and sings solos in Bach cantatas and other Baroque works.
+In 2019, she will sing in Rappresentatione di anima et di corpo, a staged oratorio written by Emilio de’ Cavalieri written in 1600, with the choir and orchestra of St. Peter’s.
 In 2018, she appeared as La Messaggera in Monteverdi’s L’Orfeo and in scenes as Arnalta in L’incoronazione di Poppea at the Baroque Opera Workshop at Queens College, and performed the Son’s aria from Samuel Zagnit’s opera now/here sea/son in recital with the Opera Theatre of Montclair, New Jersey.
-She also made her commercial recording debut, singing in the women's chorus for Poul Ruders' new opera The Thirteenth Child, available from Bridge Records.
-In 2019, she will perform in Cavalieri's sacred opera, Rappresentatione di anima et di corpo, with the choir and orchestra of St. Peter's Lutheran Church in Manhattan.
 She has previously performed or studied roles in operas by Mozart, Weill, Puccini, Sullivan, and her own works.

 Ruston Ropac holds a Master of Music degree in Contemporary Vocal Performance from the Manhattan School of Music, where she studied with soprano Lucy Shelton.
 She holds of Bachelor of Music degree from the University of Redlands in Southern California, where she studied voice with Dr. Melissa Tosh and composition with Dr. Anthony Suter and André Myers.
 She currently lives in Manhattan.